-Since August 2018, over the course of No Mames trip we have been to 10 countries and have been fortunate enough to experience cultural festivals of some of these countries.
+The No Mames trip took us to Laos to experience their New Year.
 Through this post we plan to relive Pi Mai festival of Laos 😄

 What is it about

 Lao New Year is called ‘Songkran’ or ‘Pi Mai’ in Lao.
-It is based on the traditional solar new year, that was observed in parts of India and Asia.
+It is based on the traditional solar new year, that is observed in parts of India and Asia.

 People throw water on anyone they can, ANYONE!
 Families get together and make merry.
 It’s a very welcoming festival in the heat.